 The Copyright Act governs almost all manner of creative work, such as photos, videos, songs, and games.
 We’ll call them “works” for convenience.

 As a general rule, using a work without the copyright owner’s permission would be illegal.
-Crediting the copyright owner does not make it legal to use their work.
+Merely crediting the copyright owner or author of the work does not make it legal to use their work.
 Altering the work is also a no-no.

 If you infringe on copyright, the copyright owner may claim against you for damages or your profits.
-The court can also order you to stop using the copyrighted work or destroy all copies of the work that you have.
+The court can also order you to stop using the copyrighted work, deliver them to the copyright owner, and/or destroy all copies of the work that you have.